arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/cheat-sheet/cheat-sheet.md

 #include "Nicla_System.h"
 ```

-Since the functions are scoped under a specific name called "nicla", you need to explicitly write it before each statement.
+Since the functions are scoped under a specific Class name called "nicla", you need to explicitly write it before each statement.

 The LEDs need to be started along with the Nicla inside `void setup()`: